-Message Description Message Description Stop engine ^A Stop and switch off the engine as soon as possi- ble.
-Serious risk of dam- age.
-Contact an author- ized Volvo workshop.
-Time for regular mainte- nance Time for regula an authorized V shop.
-The timir mined by the n miles driven, nu months since t service, engine time.
+Message Description Stop engine ^A Stop and switch off the engine as soon as possible.
+Serious risk of damage.
+Contact an authorized Volvo workshop.
 Stop safely ^A Stop and switch off the engine.
 Serious risk of damage.
-Contact an authorized Volvo work- shop.
-Mainte- nance over- If the service in not followed, th does not cover aged parts.
-Co authorized Volv shop for service Service urgent ^A Have the vehicle checked by an authorized Volvo workshop immediately. due Service required ^A Have the vehicle checked by an authorized Volvo workshop as soon as pos- sible.
-Temporarily OFF ^A A function has porarily switcher is reset automatic driving or after See man- ual ^A Read the owner's manual.
-Time to book service at an authorized Volvo retailer.
-Low battery Power save mode again.
-The audio syste switched off to rent.
-Charge th Book time for mainte- nance A There will also be a system-specific pa or regular service at horized Volvo work-The timing is deterby the number of driven. number of s since the last engine running ervice intervals are lowed. the warrantv not cover anv damarts.
-Contact an ized Volvo workor service. tion has been temswitched off and automatically while or after starting idio system is ed off to save curharge the battery.
+Contact an authorized Volvo workshop.
+Service urgent ^A Have the vehicle checked by an authorized Volvo workshop immediately.
+Service required ^A Have the vehicle checked by an authorized Volvo workshop as soon as pos- sible.
+See man- ual ^A Read the owner's manual.
+Book time for maintenance Time to book service at an authorized Volvo retailer.

+Message Description Time for regular maintenance Time for regular service at an authorized Volvo work- shop.
+The timing is deter- mined by the number of miles driven, number of months since the last service, engine running time.
+Mainte- nance over- due If the service intervals are not followed, the warranty does not cover any damaged parts.
+Contact an authorized Volvo workshop for service.
+Temporarily OFF ^A A function has been tem- porarily switched off and is reset automatically while driving or after starting again.
+Low battery Power save mode The audio system is switched off to save current.
+Charge the battery.